-Much of the grandeur of Edinburgh Castle is a result of James the IV.
+Much of the grandeur of Edinburgh Castle is a result of James IV.
 He completed work begun by his father to create the central courtyard and royal Palace around what is now Crown Square.
-The Great Hall was completed in 1512, built as a ceremonial center for banquets, entertainment, and court affairs.
+The Great Hall was completed in 1512 and built as a ceremonial center for banquets, entertainment, and court affairs.
 Inside, beautifully carved stone corbels support the original hammer-beam roof.

 Each stone depicts images and symbols representing the monarchy and James’s marriage to his English wife, Margaret Tudor.
 The carvings include Scottish thistles and English roses, a Venus figure with Tudor roses on either side, and cherubs symbolizing love.
-Their marriage’s intentions were to establish perpetual peace between the two nations.
+Their marriage intended to establish perpetual peace between the two nations.

 Mary of Guise (1515-1560)

 She ruled as Queen Regent in Scotland from 1554 until she died in 1560, ruling on behalf of her daughter, Mary Queen of Scots.
-She was a central political figure respected for her intelligence and astute leadership during a period of great political and religious turmoil.
+She was a central political figure respected for her intelligence and astute leadership during great political and religious turmoil.

 In 1560 Mary of Guise fell ill at Edinburgh Castle while the castle was under threat of siege.
 English forces held much of Edinburgh and Leith.
 She died on June 11, 1560, while the political situation remained significantly volatile.
 As a result, her body lay in a coffin in St Margaret’s Chapel for many months before moving to France in March 1561.